sthenic/lins/doc/web/_source/linters.rst

 environments, option capture groups and special :ref:`font styling macros
 <linter_latex_font_style>` like ``\emph``, ``\textbf`` etc.

-As in the plain text case, the text in the target file is passed on to the linting stage in segments.
+Just like the plain text parser, the text in the target file is passed on to the linting stage in segments.
 However, these segments---apart from containing only the text that will be typset in the document---also contain meta information such as the :ref:`scope <linter_latex_scope>` and the :ref:`context